 What About Verizon’s VPN?

-Technically speaking, Verizon does offer a VPN service.
+Technically speaking, Verizon does offer a VPN service (as does its main competitor, AT&T).
 The company doesn’t advertise it much, but it’s called Wireless Private Network VPN.
 It’s designed more for business use than individuals, and its feature set is somewhat similar to the VPNs above.
 The price and options offered by Verizon’s VPN are a far cry from what you’ll get with our recommended companies above, however.

 A VPN needs to offer a basic set of features to ensure your online safety.
 These include but are not limited to a zero-logging policy, DNS leak protection, an automatic kill switch, and strong 256-bit AES encryption on all data.
 When combined, these features form a foundation of privacy on the web, hiding your identity and making your data unreadable to any third party, including Verizon.

 If you use Verizon’s own VPN, you’ll be missing out on a lot of these features.
 Furthermore, you have no guarantee Verizon isn’t logging and spying on your data, as they hold the encryption keys and are perfectly capable of doing so.
 Your best bet for online security is to use a trustworthy service like the VPNs above.
 That way, you know your data is always safe, and that you’re getting the fastest and best VPN service possible.

 Verizon is one of the largest wireless carriers and internet providers in the U.S. The company serves millions of people, so chances are you or someone you know is accessing Verizon right now.
 Staying safe on the telecom giant’s network is extremely important, however.
 By using a VPN with Verizon you’ll make sure your data is secure, your identity is hidden, and all of your personal information locked down tight.